akuspel/odin-tiled/README.md

 ```
 Thats all you need.

-Note: Base64 is not supported just CSV
+Note: Base64 is not supported, only CSV is.

 ## Example
 There is an example of a basic 2d platformer in the [example](example/) folder.
 It uses raylib for the tilemap rendering.